Periclepsis cinctana: Distribution

-It is found in most of Europe, where it has been recorded from Spain, Great Britain (Kent and Tiree), the Benelux, Germany, Denmark, Italy, Switzerland, Austria, the Czech Republic, Slovakia, Slovenia, Poland, Hungary, Bulgaria, Romania, North Macedonia, Norway, Sweden, the Baltic region and Russia.
+It is found in most of Europe, where it has been recorded from Spain, Great Britain (Kent and the island of Tiree, where it is known as the Tiree Twist), the Benelux, Germany, Denmark, Italy, Switzerland, Austria, the Czech Republic, Slovakia, Slovenia, Poland, Hungary, Bulgaria, Romania, North Macedonia, Norway, Sweden, the Baltic region and Russia.

+A colony was found at Kent Wildlife Trust's Lydden Temple Ewell nature reserve, in June 2025, the species not having been seen in England since 1952.

 The habitat consists of chalk downlands and calcareous grasslands.